• Skip to primary navigation

 IDR plans were introduced to help people, regardless of their income level, keep up with student loan payments without going into default and incurring large fees.

+Re-certifying your income will ensure that you are paying an amount that is fair and commensurate to what you’re making right now.
 The other side to this, however, is that paying smaller amounts towards your student loans means it will take you longer to finally finish paying off your loans.

 So while you re-certify your income for an IDR plan, I challenge you to think of other innovative ways to pay off your student loans quicker.
+For instance, you might want to find ways to make an extra income.

 Based on your profession, you might also be entitled to special ways to pay off your student loan debt or even get loan forgiveness.